Bhairabi Temple: Geography

 Bhairabi temple is situated close to Bharali river.

 Management

 The temple is managed by the government through the office of the District Deputy Commissioner and the temple belongs to the family of the Borthakur's of Tezpur (Shri Dilip Borthakur, Shri Barenya Ranjan Barthakur, and Shri Aditya Prakash Barthakur).
-There are sacrificial offerings of goats, ducks, pigeons, etc. that still occurs regularly here.
+There are sacrificial offerings of goats, ducks, pigeons, etc. that still occur regularly here.
 The Durga Puja celebration is performed in a very grand way in this temple.

 The entrance to the temple is through a very long staircase that leads up from the approach road to the temple itself.
 There are numerous facilities for the purchase of ghee lamps, sweets and fruits etc. that are offered during prayers for blessings.
 This is really a place of scenic beauty and a path towards The Divine.
 The temple is a sidhapitha where people offering prayer and fulfill their wants with the blessings of Maa Bhairabi.